100% Money Back Guarantee

 What Are Bed Bugs & What Makes Them Unique

 Bed bugs are tiny and oval shaped and they are generally flat.
 They are insects that suck blood and infest areas where humans and other animals sleep.
-Bed bug infestations are not always the result of having a dirty home, because bed bugs can find their way into your home even if all the necessary precautions have been taken.
+Bed bug infestations are not always the result of having a dirty home because bed bugs can find their way into your home even if all the necessary precautions have been taken.
 Once they do get in, they can multiply quickly and become a problem to the lives and welfare of everyone inside the residence or workplace.
-Although Canada generally only has an issue with one specie of bed bugs, they like to live in a variety of places like houses, condos, apartments, motels and hotels as well as barns and in a variety of other buildings where warm blooded animals live.
+Although Canada generally only has an issue with one species of bed bugs, they like to live in a variety of places like houses, condos, apartments, motels and hotels as well as barns and in a variety of other buildings where warm-blooded animals live.

 Although bed bugs are rare in Ontario, there have been cases where bedbugs associated with bats and swallows have been discovered.
 These insects are nocturnal feeders that suck on blood when the victim is tight asleep.
 In dim lighting conditions, they will feed during the day only if they are extremely hungry, which is very unlikely since they get enough blood while humans sleep.
 An anticoagulant is injected by these pests to prevent clotting.
 This makes the skin inflamed with welts developing and itching as a result.

 These insects molt at various stages in their lives.
 The discarded exoskeletons are clear.
 Bedbugs molt five times before reaching adulthood.

 About Bed Bugs and How They Feed: